OH, THE HORROR.

 Violently vivid fast-food yellow walls, cheap plastic piñata-befitting fringe, a Target-reminiscent wall hanging and a mattress on the floor — all scream bad taste, hot mess.

 Surprise.
-It’s actually a Sterling Ruby installation at the once minimalistic Calvin Klein boutique on Manhattan’s Madison Avenue, Upper West Side.
+It’s actually was a 2019 Sterling Ruby installation at the once minimalistic Calvin Klein boutique on Manhattan’s Madison Avenue, Upper West Side.
+Klein was known for sleek silhouettes, often in shades of stone, pebble, charcoal and ebony– the aesthetic of his homes.

-Not so surprising.
-The store is closing, victim of a vicious disease that’s felling high-end fashion: retail roulette.
+Not so surprising is that after this garish reincarnation, the store shuttered in March.
+It died a victim of a vicious disease that’s felling high-end fashion: retail roulette.

 Designers are being shoved out the door at a dizzying rate — every few years.

-Perhaps they earn it.
-How else can one explain Raf Simons, formerly of Dior, evoking the worst of ’70s kitch at Calvin?
-(Thankfully, he’s gone.)
+Sometimes they earn it.
+How else can one explain Raf Simons, a Belgian formerly at Dior and Jil Sander, evoking the worst of ’70s kitch at Calvin?
+Thankfully, he was kicked to the concrete-colored curb.

-Shoppers also are spinning: They no longer can rely on Céline and Calvin for sleek chic, Balenciaga and Lanvin for evening elegance and Saint Laurent for Hollywood hip.
+As in 2019, shoppers are spinning: They no longer can rely on Céline and Calvin for sleek chic, Balenciaga and Lanvin for evening elegance, Valentino for sensual black lace and fuchsia, and Saint Laurent for Hollywood hip.

-Bottom-line fixated corporations and investors are most likely at fault.
+Bottom-line fixated corporations and investors are likely to blame.
 They ignore labels’ longtime identities and their loyal customers.

 So you get a series of design disasters.
-A storm already is brewing at Céline, the latest pit stop for L.A.-loving Hedi Slimane, who’d been kicked out at Saint Laurent.
+A storm brewed shortly thereafter at Céline, a brief pit stop for L.A.-loving rocker Hedi Slimane, who’d been kicked out at Saint Laurent.

 Leave a Reply